 Next, what actions are you going to take to ensure you get noticed – and hired!?
 This is a multi-step process.

 If your idea of job searching is to simply mass-apply to jobs on the internet, you might find yourself frustrated, fast.
 The majority of positions are not advertised; you have to get up and get out there.
 And if you are targeting roles without being a qualified match, you won’t generate results.

 A better job search strategy is to build and foster a network.
 Ask your contacts for information, opportunities, or leads.
 Explore internal company referrals as those yield a much higher return on investment.
 Truly, you need to diversify your approach.

-Next, you must understand what you are selling.
+Next, understand what you are selling.
 If you are the commodity an employer is looking to ‘buy’, what makes you unique and worth taking on?
 Are you prepared to compete against other savvy job seekers who have assessed, gathered evidence, and practiced their personal value presentation?
 You need to be!

 Employers will research you.
 Are you aware of what they will find out about you online?